jackhumbert/fardriver-controllers/MANUAL.md

 ### 2.1.15 Weak magnetic response

 0~6, none means no weak magnetization.
 Default weak magnetic response 0 Speed Expansion: Pushing the motor speed to a higher speed than the fixed speed is called speed expansion.

 1. Increase the working voltage, the higher the voltage, the higher the motor speed.
 2. Do not increase the working voltage, through the weak magnetization, increase the speed of the motor.

 Without changing the battery voltage, the motor speed is increased directly by controlling the current limiting parameter.

 ## 2.2 Acceleration and deceleration characteristics

-### 2.2.1 Accelerated sensitivity
+### 2.2.1 Acceleration sensitivity

-Acceleration speed,8~224, the higher the number, the faster the throttle response.
+Acceleration speed, 8~224, the higher the number, the faster the throttle response.

 An electric car is usually a gas pedal, while an electric motorcycle is a gas turn knob or center control.

 While an electric car should have a moderate response to the gas pedal, the requirements of an electric motorcycle are different; some customers require it to be light, slow, and steady, while others require it to be responsive and ready at the touch of a button.

 Acceleration sensitivity refers to how fast or slow the throttle response is.
 This parameter ranges from 16 to 224.
 The larger the number, the more sensitive the throttle acceleration.
 16 is already slow, and a setting of 32 is generally appropriate for electric vehicles, rarely exceeding 64.

 For electric motorcycle, besides setting at 32, many users prefer fast response, so setting at 64, 128. track race even set at 224.

 ### 2.2.2 Deceleration sensitivity

 Deceleration speed: 16~224, the higher the number the shorter the return throttle lag.

-2.2.3 Motor position:
+### 2.2.3 Motor position

 Non-set value, display of motor angle

 ### 2.2.4 Back on the gas